open-sorcerers/half-baked/README.md

-# MAITRE-D
+# half-baked
-> An opinionated and skilled local server
+> A simple local server based on express

 1. You have some local data.
 It's probably JSON.
 Maybe it's an array of entities which have an "id" field.
 2. You have to spin up a local server to run as an API.